marcelmaatkamp/docker-tor-hidden-service/README.md

 tor_1    | Dec 01 14:36:53.000 [notice] Bootstrapped 100%: Done
 ```

 Add it to the `torrc` file.
-On a Mac in the Tor Browser this file can be found in `/Applications/TorBrowser.app/Contents/Resources/TorBrowser/Tor/torrc-defaults`:
+On a Mac in the Tor Browser this file can be found in `/Applications/TorBrowser.app/Contents/Resources/TorBrowser/Tor/torrc-defaults` or
+`~/Library/Application Support/TorBrowser-Data/torrc`
 ```
 ...
 HidServAuth uifjb4bmt2ilpa2v.onion T3GgNOwr5ML5s5FGZsJ/CR hello